yahyaammar-dev/unboxblog/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.1.4 (2021/07/06) =
+* Update: Lot of enhancements in the UI.
+* Info: If you are using Lightroom, please have a look at my plugin for synchronizing your Lightroom to WordPress: https://meowapps.com/wplr-sync/.
+And if you love my Retina plugin, please write a little review here: https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post.
+Thank you :)

+= 6.1.3 (2021/04/29) =
+* Fix: Little issue with some network sites.
+* Fix: Now use the default jpeg_quality set in WP.
+* Fix: The "Build Automatically" feature is now available even if no Retina Method is used.

 = 6.1.2 =
 * Fix: Avoid double slashes in the URLs of the scripts.